THE ULTIMATE BEGINNER’S GUIDE TO

 The basis of hermetic technology starts with creating a controlled atmosphere within an air-tight and moisture-tight environment.
 This provides protection against external factors while preserving the quality internally.

-In the case of agricultural applications, hermetic technology is an ideal solution against pest infestation, mold growth, and quality degradation.
 When stored commodities are infested with insects, carbon dioxide inside the hermetic container naturally increases while oxygen decreases.
-This eventually suffocates and kills off insects in all life stages – from eggs to adults.
+This eventually suffocates and kills off insects in all life stages – from eggs to adults

 At the same time, the decreased oxygen level inside a hermetic container also inhibits bacterial and fungal or mold growth.
-Food needs to remain free of mold growth since toxic substances, such as aflatoxin, found in mold can lead to serious health issues when ingested.
+Food needs to remain free of mold growth since toxic substances, such aflatoxin, found in mold can lead to serious health issues when ingested.
 According to WHO, consuming food with high levels of such substances can damage the liver leading to cancer or organ failure, birth defects, and toxicity to the immune system.
 These substances are known to have ill effects on both humans and livestock.

 Hermetic storage utilizes a controlled atmosphere so effectively that the quality of its contents remains in the same state, even during extended storage periods.
 However, hermetic technology is only applicable to dried commodities.
 If commodities with high moisture content, such as fresh fruits and vegetables, are placed within a hermetic container, mold will develop and damage will occur.